Nonlinear Algebra and Applications: Algebraic statistics

 \section{Algebraic statistics}

 \emph{by Aida Maraj}

-Algebraic statistics uses sources including algebraic geometry, commutative algebra, combinatorics, and computational methods to solve problems in probability theory and statistics.
-This relatively new area, with the very first paper in 1998 \cite{diaconis1998algebraic}, provides new techniques for statistical problems, and has led to many interesting developments in mathematics.
+Algebraic statistics uses tools from algebraic geometry, commutative algebra, combinatorics, and computational methods to solve problems in probability theory and statistics.
+This relatively new area, marking its start with papers \cite{Pistone1996GeneralisedCW} in 1996 and \cite{diaconis1998algebraic} in 1998, provides new techniques for statistical problems, and has led to many interesting developments in mathematics.
 Sullivant's book \cite{algstat2018} contains a good sampling of algebraic statistics topics and their development.

-Given some observational independent, identically distributed data, the interest is in discovering features of the unknown probability distribution from which the data is drawn. \emph{Statistical models} are collections of probability distributions possible for the data, typically parametrized or satisfying some property.
-Given data $\mathbf{u}$ and a statistical model $\mathcal{M},$ there are two questions to be asked: \begin{question} How well does the model $\mathcal{M}$ fit the data $\mathbf{u},$ i.e., what is the $p$-value for the hypothesis that the unknown probability distribution for $\mathbf{u}$ is in $\mathcal{M}$? \end{question} \begin{question} How to fit the model $\mathcal{M}$ to the data $\mathbf{u},$ i.e., what is the probability distribution in $\mathcal{M}$ that best describes the data? \end{question} This section will discuss how these questions are naturally translated to problems in algebraic geometry by identifying probability distributions with points in $\mathbb{R}^n$ and statistical models with (semi)algebraic sets.
+Given some independent, identically distributed observed data, the interest is in discovering features of the unknown probability distribution from which the data is drawn. \emph{Statistical models} are collections of probability distributions possible for the data, typically parametrized or satisfying some property.
+Let $\mathbf{u}\in \mathbb{Z}_{\geq 0}^n$ be the vector of counts for the given data with sample size $N=u_0+\cdots+u_{n-1}$.
+The vector $\mathbf{u}$ is often used to imply data with that vector of counts.
+Given $\mathbf{u}$ and a statistical model $\mathcal{M},$ there are two questions to be asked: \begin{question} How well does the model $\mathcal{M}$ fit the data $\mathbf{u},$ i.e., what is the $p$-value for the hypothesis that the unknown probability distribution for the given data is in $\mathcal{M}$? \end{question} \begin{question} How to fit the model $\mathcal{M}$ to the data $\mathbf{u},$ i.e., what is the probability distribution in $\mathcal{M}$ that best describes the data? \end{question} This section will discuss how Questions \ref{question1} and \ref{question2} are naturally translated to problems in algebraic geometry by identifying probability distributions with points in $\mathbb{R}^n$ and statistical models with (semi)algebraic sets.
 The focus will be on {discrete statistical models} and {multivariate Gaussian models}, for which algebraic methods have shown to be most useful.

 Discrete statistical models arise when random variables have a state space $\Omega$ of finite size, say~$n.$ This means that the experiments have $n$ possible outcomes.
-They are subsets of the open probability simplex
+Assuming that each experiment has nonzero probability, discrete statistical models are subsets of the open probability simplex